1977 U.S. license plate

 bordered by Georgia and Alabama

 1977 was a transition year for Florida license plates.
-Not only did they begin a state-wide replate, but also the new plates abandoned the long practice of using county codes and weight codes.
-Pictured is an outgoing, old-school plate; the "12" indicates Lake County, and the lack of a letter indicates a passenger car weighing between 2,501 and 3,500 pounds.
+A new green-on-white plate began being issued to new registrants in July, and these new plates abandoned the long practice of using county codes and weight codes.
+These plates had a place along the bottom for a county name sticker to go, but early issues on this base were issued without county stickers.
+Shown at top left is an outgoing, old-school plate; the "12" indicates Lake County, and the lack of a letter indicates a passenger car weighing between 2,501 and 3,500 pounds.
+At bottom left is the new plate introduced in July 1977; the November 1977 expiration is possible because Florida assigns expiration dates based on the vehicle owner's birthdate.

 Alabama